Introspectively Envy-Free and Efficient Allocation of Indivisible Mixed Manna: Abstract

 \section{Abstract}

-The existence of fair and efficient allocations of indivisible items is a central problem in fair division.
-For indivisible goods, the existence of Pareto efficient ($\PO$) and envy free up to one item ($\EFo$) allocations was established by~\cite{caragiannis2019unreasonable}.
-In a recent breakthrough,~\cite{mahara2025existence} established the existence of $\PO$ and $\EFo$ allocations for indivisible chores.
+The existence of allocations that are fair and efficient, simultaneously, is a central inquiry in fair division literature.
+A prominent result in discrete fair division shows that the complementary desiderata of fairness and efficiency can be achieved together when allocating indivisible items with nonnegative values; specifically, for indivisible goods and among agents with additive valuations, there always exists an allocation that is both envy-free up to one item ($\EFo$) and Pareto efficient ($\PO$).
+While a recent breakthrough extends the $\EFo$ and $\PO$ guarantee to indivisible chores (items with negative values), the question remains open for indivisible mixed manna, i.e., for indivisible items whose values can be positive, negative, or zero.
+The current work makes notable progress in positively resolving this central question.

-However, the existence of $\PO$ and $\EFo$ allocations of mixed manna remains an intriguing open problem.
-In this paper we make significant progress in this direction.
-We establish the existence of allocations that are $\PO$ and \emph{introspective envy free up to one item} ($\EFEo$) for mixed manna.
-In an $\EFEo$ allocation, each agent can eliminate its envy towards all the other agents, by either adding an item or removing an item from its own bundle.
-The notion of $\EFEo$ coincides with $\EFo$ for indivisible chores, and hence, our existence result generalizes the aforementioned result of~\cite{mahara2025existence}.
+For indivisible mixed manna and additive valuations, we establish the existence of allocations that are $\PO$ and \emph{introspectively envy-free up to one item} ($\IEFo$).
+In an $\IEFo$ allocation, each agent can eliminate its envy towards all the other agents by either adding an item or removing an item from its own bundle.
+The notion of $\IEFo$ coincides with $\EFo$ for indivisible chores, and hence, our result generalizes the aforementioned existence guarantee for chores.
+Our techniques can also be adopted to obtain an alternative proof for the existence of $\EFo$ and $\PO$ allocations of indivisible goods.
+Hence, along with the $\IEFo$ and $\PO$ result for mixed manna, we provide a unified approach for establishing the $\EFo$ and $\PO$ guarantee for indivisible goods and indivisible chores, respectively.
+In addition, we utilize our result for indivisible items, along with limit arguments, to develop a distinct proof of the noted $\EF$ and $\PO$ guarantee for divisible mixed manna.
+Our work highlights an interesting application of the Knaster-Kuratowski-Mazurkiewicz (KKM) Theorem in discrete fair division and develops multiple, novel structural insights and algorithmic ideas.